deliveroo/deliveroo.engineering/_guidelines/active-record.md

 eventually it's going to retreive too many and you'll blow up your machine's memory (known as _swapping_).

-Alway **paginate or limit** unless domain knowledge tells you clearly you don't have to.
+Always **paginate or limit** unless domain knowledge tells you clearly you don't have to.

 ```ruby